 I want to be completely honest about how long it takes to make money with your blog.
 I think some people are under the impression that you can start a blog and within a few months, be able to quit your full-time job.
 Sure, that DOES happen, but I honestly don’t think it’s the norm.
 If you’re working full-time, you’re already strapped for time.
 Add kids into that mix and you’ve got very little time.

-I’m a mom to two little girls and another on the way.
-I started my blog in September 2014 when my girls were just two and one.
+I’m a mom to three little girls.
+I started my blog in September 2014 when my two oldest girls were just two and one.
 I was freelancing at the time, not a full-time employee.
 My blog, however, launched me into the awesome world of personal finance freelance writing.
 So while my blog itself may not have made much money, I actually made quite a bit my first year of blogging thanks to freelancing.

 From September 2014 when I started my blog to August 2015, I made $18,066.44.

 You can view all of these earning on my income reports page.

 How Blogging Lead to Freelance Jobs

 I started my blog with the intent of turning it into a small business.
 But with two little girls and tons of freelancing work rolling in, I knew it was going to take some time.
 Let’s face it, we’re all busy.
 I want this post to help you paint an accurate picture of how long it takes to make money with your blog.
 If you’re debating starting a blog, I want to this to be a resource for you.

 I made my first $100 blogging within the first five months of starting it.
 I did it through ads, and you can read more about that here.
 However, the money didn’t just start increasing at that point.
 It wasn’t for another 2-3 months that I made another $100 through ads.
 It takes time.
 Now, almost three years in, I’m making ~$300/month in ads.
 Slowwww growth, but I’ll take it!

 I’m also making over $1,000/month in affiliate sales.
 You can view my latest income report here.